Mount Pleasant, Burlington County, New Jersey: Early history

 Mount Pleasant was settled by Quakers during the latter part of the 17th century.
 In 1688, Mansfield Township was established and its borders were published:

 "The Constabulary of Mansfield to lye on ye south side of William Black's Creek, down Delaware River to the town bounds of Burlington, and soe up Birch Creek to John Pancoast's, to Michael Newbold's, and soe ye north of ye Great Meadow to Eliakim Higgins' plantation."

+In 1693, Richard French purchased 460 acres of land at Mount Pleasant from the estate of William Ellis.